hlavacs/ViennaGameJobSystem/README.md

     //func The function to schedule
     //id A name for the job for debugging void onFinishedAddJob(Function func, std::string id );

+    //After finishing repeat the job by sending it to a FIFO queue
+    //this can be used when polling for the availability of a resource
+    //and works even in playback mode
+    onFinishedRepeatJob()

     //wait for all children to finish and then terminate the pool void onFinishedTerminatePool();